THE VISUALLY IMPAIRED CLUB

 - It meets at the Maxwell Park Community Centre, Maxwell Road, Borehamwood

-- b) Active ones, e.g. New Age Kurling, Boccia
+b) Dynamic activities, e.g. New Age Kurling, Boccia

-Please tell any visually impaired people you know about the VIC; better still offer to bring them along to a meeting
+Please tell any visually impaired people you know about the VIC; better still offer to bring them along to a meeting.
+Offers of help to run VIC, and names of potential club members can be made to Sarah Copocci 07774 479595

 Hertfordshire Society for the Blind